The Grand Teton's Upper Exum Climbing Route

 The escape ledge below the V-Pitch

-Two climbers considering the V-Pitch Bypass Crack
+Approach to the V-Pitch and Bypass Crack

-The approach to the V-Pitch was the location of one of the more perplexing free-soloing accidents in recent history.
-On August 8, 2014, 60-year-old Steve Markusen's last memory was "of climbing the easy slabs to the exposed so-named “V Pitch,” at 10:00 a.m.".
-He was found by other climbers standing on his feet and wobbling with three broken ribs, a punctured lung, a lacerated spleen, and lacerations that ultimately required 42 stitches and staples.
-It is not known what caused the accident.
-A medical emergency, lost consciousness, dizziness?
-He might have been hit by falling rock but the odds seem low given the area.
+Steve might have been hit by falling rock but the odds seem low given the area.
 Ice seems unlikely.
 The easiest lines are not difficult to climb (mostly scrambling).
 Perhaps he choose a challenging line and slipped.
 Those lines are usually easy to spot if he wanted to avoid them.
-It's a mystery but a medical emergency makes the most sense.
-He wasn't young.
+It's a mystery.
 This was Steve's 3rd time up the ridge solo and he was an experienced climber.
 He first climbed the Grand with his dad Dave Markusen in 1969.
-As they say, anything can happen, any time, anywhere.
+As they say, anything can happen anytime, anywhere.
 54-year-old Conrad Anker had a heart attack while climbing at 20,000 feet.

-Easy V-Pitch bypass crack / chute / slabs
+Easy V-Pitch bypass crack

 View to the SW

 The climbers are approaching the V-Pitch.
 We are below the eastern aspect of the summit ridgeline climbing slabs.
-We are way off route.
+We are off route.

 The V-Pitch - center right

+Unsoeld's Lieback runs along the eastern crest of the V-Pitch (sticky shoes helpful).
 The bypass crack and the V-Pitch might be covered in snow (or filled w/ ice) during the start of the summer season.
-The snow in June can be pretty sketchy on this face.
-It often depends on the time of day.
+The lieback is usually the first thing to burn off.

 V-Pitch